What’s your go-to birthday cake? I’m taking a wild guess and crossing my fingers that it’s the best chocolate birthday cake with chocolate frosting.

 • And trust me when I tell you that you can coax 12 Frosted Cupcakes from One Stick of Butter.
 It’s magic.

-• buttermilk or any kind of buttermilk substitution your prefer which helps to make the cake extra tender.
+• buttermilk or any kind of buttermilk substitution or dairy substitute you prefer which helps to make the cake extra tender.

 • cocoa powder- Hershey’s natural for best results with this cake.

 • granulated sugar

 • coffee (or espresso powder in warm water) to add a depth of flavor to the chocolate and balance the sweetness.

 • all-purpose flour (though you could make this a gluten-free chocolate cake with a gluten-free flour blend also works well), baking soda, baking powder, and salt.